we

 David Spencer

-David is a senior seeking a BA in International Studies and minors in Writing and Japanese at Nebraska Wesleyan University.
+David is a senior seeking a BS in International Studies and minors in Writing and Japanese at Nebraska Wesleyan University.
 He was born in Hawaii and moved to Nebraska in 2009, studied abroad in Japan, and has visited Mexico multiple times.
 He is a member of Alpha Mu Gamma, an honors society for excellence in the study of languages.
 He has a fascination with languages, both computer and human, hoping to study linguistics in the future.
 He loves experiencing disparate cultures – especially in the form of games, music, and current issues.

 Lluvia Montelongo